 Consumption of alcohol while attending events not sponsored by or held in honor of TPLV: TPLV understands that some job responsibilities may require employees to be present at business events not sponsored by or held in honor of the agency.
 If an employee chooses to drink alcohol on these approved occasions while conducting company business, he or she is expected to do so responsibly and adhere to the TPLV Professional Standards of Conduct.
 TPLV will not reimburse any funds used to pay for alcohol.

 Testing:

-To ensure we maintain a workplace that is free from substance abuse, TPLV has the ability to require drug and alcohol testing.
+To ensure a workplace that is free from substance abuse, TPLV has the ability to require drug and alcohol testing.
 For the purposes of testing, drug testing shall include:

 Illegal narcotics,

 Alcohol, in any form, and

 Prescription medication which is not prescribed to, or taken in excess of a script as prescribed to, the employee.

-All employees must provide TPLV with an authorization for testing upon demand, in accordance with this policy.
+Upon request, all employees must provide TPLV with an authorization for testing, in accordance with this policy.
 Failure to comply with this policy may be deemed to insubordination and/or result in progressive discipline.

 Arrests & Convictions:

 A felony or misdemeanor arrest is grounds for discipline, up to and including immediate termination.